Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Are you planning to rent a car during your trip to Edinburgh?
 It is something that many tourists do precisely to have freedom of movement and to be able to go to the surrounding towns.
 One of them is St. Andrews, which is only an hour and twenty minutes, approximately, driving from Edinburgh.
 The rent of a car, per day, is around 35€.

 My recommendation is that you make all the arrangements in advance, so that your rental car is waiting for you as soon as you land in Scotland.
-This way you will also have time to check that your papers are in order; you will need a driving license from a European Union country and, to avoid surprises, an insurance.
+This will also give you time to check that your papers are in order.
+You will need a driving license from a European Union country and, to avoid surprises, an insurance.

 Interesting facts